keu/docs/software/ci-cd.md

 * Give it a Category (optional)
 * Grant it a User Role

-> **Note:** In order for a Service Account to have permission to push code to your Airflow Deployment, it must have either the "Editor" or "Admin" role.
+> **Note:** In order for a service account to have permission to push code to your Airflow Deployment, it must have either the "Editor" or "Admin" role.
 For more information on Workspace roles, refer to our ["Roles and Permissions"](workspace-permissions.md) doc.

 ![Name Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-name-service-account.png)

-#### Copy the API Key
+#### Copy the API key

-Once you've created your new Service Account, grab the API Key that was immediately generated.
+Once you've created your new Service Account, grab the API key that was immediately generated.
 Depending on your use case, you might want to store this key in an Environment Variable or secret management tool of choice.

 > **Note:** This API key will only be visible during the session.

 ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

-## Step 2: Authenticate and Push to Docker
+## Step 2: Authenticate and push to Docker

 The first step of this pipeline will authenticate against the Docker registry that stores an individual Docker image for every code push or configuration change: